 Stag dos emerged around a similar time, and are also traditionally Greek.
 The first ever stag dos took place in the Ancient Greek city of Sparta (apparently), when feasts were held to toast the groom and mark the end of youth.

-Hen and stag parties are now something which most brides and grooms choose to throw before they tie the knot (and for that we are eternally thankful!)
+Hen and stag parties are now something which most brides and grooms choose to throw before they tie the knot, with the introduction of gender-neutral sten and fox parties too!

 On the Wedding Day

 4. What Does “Something Old, Something New, Something Borrowed & Something Blue” Mean?

 “Something old, something new, something borrowed and something blue” is an age-old Victorian rhyme.
 Something old represents the link with the bride’s family and the past.
 Many brides choose to wear a piece of family jewellery or their mother or grandmother’s wedding dress.

 Something new represents good fortune and success in the bride’s new life.
 The wedding dress often symbolises the new item, or perhaps the bride’s shoes.

 Something borrowed reminds the bride that her family and friends will be there for her when help is needed.
 The borrowed object might be something small, such as lace handkerchief or a hair pin.